peppedilillo/ht1/docs/usage_as_library.md

 Note that while we validate input when using `HT1` as a script, **minimal or no checks are performed at the individual function level**.
 Hence, when using HT1 as a package, it is your responsibility to provide a rational choice for these parameters:
 * `size` must be a positive integer.
 It controls the extension of the moving average window.
 Moving average is performed over a centered window with length `2 * size + 1`.
 Recommended value: 210 (42.1s window)
 * `maxtest` must be a power of two integer.
-It controls the lenght of the count interval checked for statistically significant count excess relative to the background.
+It controls the length of the count interval checked for statistically significant count excess relative to the background.
 Recommended value: 16 (0.1s, 0.2s, 0.4s, 0.8s, 1.6s windows)
 * `threshold` must be positive float.
 It controls the threshold standard deviation over which an interval test results in a trigger hit.
 Recommended value: 5.

 Other search functions exists, providing more granular control over the algorithm.